 The director stated in regards to a potential acquisition by the PLA Air Force: “China has recently taken delivery of 24 Su-35 aircraft, and in the next two years will make a decision to either procure additional Su-35s, build the Su-35 within China, or to buy a fifth-generation fighter aircraft.
 This could be another opportunity for the Su-57E.”
 Kladov thus indicated that the PLA was not only potentially interested in the fifth generation Su-57, but also in further purchases of the older “4++ generation” Su-35.

 These are all capabilities that existing Chinese fighters, including the J-20, lack entirely.
 The Su-57 certainly cannot be said to outclass the J-20 across the spectrum, with the Chinese jet integrating a number of high-end technologies its Russian analogue lacks, including a more sophisticated radar cross section reducing stealth profile, a Distributed Aperture System and a Universal Water Activated Release System.
-However, the fact that the Su-57 integrates several critical technologies the J-20 lacks makes it a potentially attractive aircraft for the PLA.
-Each aircraft’s strengths represent the technological fields in which its respective country is strongest, and by fielding both fifth generation platforms the PLA can better position itself to dominate the skies in future battles.
+However, the fact that the Su-57 benefits from some important capabilities the J-20 lacks makes it a potentially attractive aircraft for the PLA.
+Each aircraft’s strengths represent the technological fields in which its respective country is strongest, and by fielding both fifth-generation platforms the PLA can better position itself to dominate the skies in future battles.

 Based on an assessment of the state of Chinese military aviation and the capabilities of Russia’s two leading fighter jets, it can be concluded that while prospects for additional Su-35 purchases remain slim, PLA acquisition of the Su-57 cannot be ruled out even with the indigenous J-20 already in production on a far larger scale.
 Development of a specialized aircraft carrier-based variant of the Su-57, and of sixth generation technological enhancements such as integrated laser weapons and artificial intelligence, are reportedly currently in progress and are set to strengthen the platform’s attractiveness.
 This is particularly true given China’s rapid expansion of its carrier fleet and the J-20’s reported unsuitability for development into a carrier variant.
 Perhaps most importantly of all however, the purchase of Su-57 fighters could also pave the way for considerable technology transfers allowing the PLA Air Force to acquire key next generation technologies to apply to its indigenous fighter designs – potentially including future J-20 variants.
 There is a strong precedent for such transfers based on the contracts under which the PLA acquired Russian fourth generation aircraft.